Pennsylvania court strikes down state's mail-in voting law | Politics

 Pennsylvania court strikes down state's mail-in voting law

-That could put the ruling on hold while it is under appeal.
-Three Republican judges sided with Republicans who had challenged the law, Act 77, saying the state's constitution required people to vote in person unless they had a specific excuse, such as having a disability or being away from home on Election Day.
-Two Democratic judges dissented.
+Democrats actively used the method of voting in 2020, helping President Joe Biden win the state over Donald Trump by some 80,000 votes.
+Commonwealth Court President Judge Mary Hannah Leavitt said that while she believed Pennsylvanians would support eliminating the in-person voting requirement, a constitutional amendment, rather than legislation, was the appropriate first step.

-A Pennsylvania court has found a no-excuses mail-in voting law to violate the state's constitution, raising doubts over access to the ballot in the battleground state ahead of important election contests later this year.
-Pennsylvania's Democratic attorney general said the Commonwealth Court's ruling on Friday would be immediately appealed to the Pennsylvania Supreme Court, however.
-That could put the ruling on hold while it is under appeal.
+A Pennsylvania court sided with Republican lawmakers in striking down a law on Friday that eliminated barriers to voting by mail, raising doubts over ballot access in the battleground state ahead of important election contests this year.
+The administration of Democratic Governor Tom Wolf indicated it would immediately appeal the ruling.
+That could put the decision on hold while it is under consideration at the Pennsylvania Supreme Court.

-Commonwealth Court President Judge Mary Hannah Leavitt said that while she believed the people of Pennsylvania would support a constitutional amendment ending a requirement for in-person voting, an amendment was still a necessary step.
+Commonwealth Court President Judge Mary Hannah Leavitt said that while she believed Pennsylvanians would support eliminating the in-person voting requirement, a constitutional amendment, rather than legislation, was the appropriate first step.
 "An amendment to our Constitution that ends the requirement of in-person voting is the necessary prerequisite to the legislature's establishment of a no-excuse mail-in voting system," Leavitt wrote in the ruling.

 Republicans changed their views on the law after Trump lost the state, with many of them embracing the former president's false claims that widespread fraud tied to mail-in ballots was behind his defeat.
 The COVID-19 pandemic also made mail-in voting more attractive to voters worried about health risks.
-More than 2.6 million Pennsylvanians cast their ballots by mail in the 2020 General Election. (reporting by Nathan Layne in Wilton, Connecticut; Editing by Richard Chang)
+More than 2.6 million Pennsylvanians voted by mail in the 2020 General Election.
+Roughly three-quarters of the ballots cast by mail selected Biden. (reporting by Nathan Layne in Wilton, Connecticut; Editing by Richard Chang and David Gregorio)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)